T. S. B. K. Moulee: Early life

 Mouli is the son of Harikatha exponent T. S. Balakrishna Sastrigal.
 Mouli was interested in acting and played parts in stage plays from his school days.
 As a school-going kid, he was fascinated by the plays of T. K. Shanmugam and Singanallur Venkataramana Iyer Sahasranamam, both noted personalities in producing stage plays at that time.

 Although he pursued a BTech degree, he said he "could not resist the temptation to write plays".
 At 19, he wrote a 45-minute play and staged it at a function organised to felicitate actor Sivaji Ganesan for his Padma Shri award.
 In his college days, he was a part of Y. G. Parthasarathy's United Artists Association.
 However, Mouli first came into limelight in 1969 when he wrote the screenplay for and acted in the play "Flight No. 172".
 The play was a success and ran for thirty continuous years.

 He then ventured into film direction despite not having worked as assistant director to anybody.
 In an interview he said "Actually neither acting nor direction was my goal when I got a chance to venture into cinema.
 I just wanted to be a writer.
 But when a producer approached me to make one of my plays into a film and offered me direction too, I took it up".
 His first feature film was Ivargal Vidhyasamaanavargal, which according to himself, "proved commercially viable" but his second film Matravai Neril, which he got to make, even before his first was completed, was commercially successful.
 The film made with newcomers, took just 25 days to complete the shoot, and ran for 100 days.
 He later directed two films under K. Balachander's banner, Anne Anne and Oru Pullanguzhal Adupputhugirathu and wrote the comedy track in Balachander's directorial Nizhal Nijamagiradhu besides acting in it.
 His film Vaa Indha Pakkam was dubbed in Telugu and introduced Mouli to the Telugu industry.
 The same producer approached him to do a direct Telugu film.
-He did not know the language but with the help of popular Telugu writer Jandhyala who translated his script, he made the film Patnam Vachina Pativrathalu with Chiranjeevi and Raadhika.
+He did not know the language but with the help of popular Telugu writer Jandhyala who translated his script, he made the film Patnam Vachina Pativrathalu with Chiranjeevi and Radhika.
 The film was successful, running for 280 days. he made over 20 Telugu films in the next 15 years.